-University System of New Hampshire staff and faculty are welcome to apply to the Master in Community Development Policy and Practice program.
-Our students come from many different countries and cultural backgrounds, which makes for a rare opportunity to engage with peers around complex global and domestic development issues, while studying right here in New Hampshire.
+University System of New Hampshire staff and faculty are welcome to apply to Carsey’s master degree programs.
+Our students come from a variety of states and countries and cultural backgrounds, which makes for a rare opportunity to engage with peers around complex global and domestic policy- and community-related challenges, while studying right here in New Hampshire.

 Will I be able to continue working as I study?

 Carsey’s unique master’s programs offers USNH faculty and staff a variety of options to choose from that will enable you to earn your degree while continuing to work*.
 To view a sample schedule for each program, click on the degree of interest below:

 - Master in Community Development Policy and Practice

 How do I communicate the value of Carsey's master's degree program to my supervisor?